scqubits/qfit/docs/source/acknowledgments.rst

 Funding Acknowledgments
 ***********************

-Development of datapyc was partially supported by the Air Force Office of Scientific Research (AFOSR) under Grant no. W911NF-15-1-0421, by Northwestern University, and by Northwestern's Center for Applied Physics and Superconducting Technologies.
+Development of qfit was partially supported by the Air Force Office of Scientific Research (AFOSR) under Grant no. W911NF-15-1-0421, by Northwestern University, and by Northwestern's Center for Applied Physics and Superconducting Technologies.